Related

 The applicant must:

-• Work for a legal entity located in the European Union or a country associated with the Single Market Programme, SME Pillar (***)
+• Work for a Cluster or an SME based in the European Union, or in a country associated with the Single Market Programme, SME Pillar (***)

 • Be supported by their employer through a signed letter (in case they do not belong to senior management)